ozzie-lam/rebyte-docs/knowledge/overview.md

 # Knowledge

-In ReByte, we provide knowledge base capability, enabling agents to interact with your private data.
+In ReByte, we provide knowledge base capability, enabling tools to interact with your private data.
 Users can store and manage their personal data in the knowledge.

 Many data sources are supported, including: local files, notion, github, discord, etc.